 9. Strengthen Your Core & Rep a Six-pack

 Spinning Instructors should always cue reminders about technique and posture.
 Correct posture is essential to work the correct muscle groups.
-In addition to the major leg muscles worked during a Spinning class, the abdominal muscles get a workout, as well.
+In addition to the major leg muscles worked during a Spinning class, the abdominal muscles get a workout, too.

 As you ride, unlike racing a bike on the road, you get an upper body rhythm going that helps you keep your leg rhythm.
 The movement from a slightly bent position and side to side works both the central abdominal muscles and those along the side of your abdomens.
 This is a technique known as “rhythm release.”

-You may not see immediate results of your abdominal work, but over time you will feel your entire body begin to tone up, including the muscles that that define (physically and literally) a shredded six-pack.
+You may not see the results of your abdominal work immediately, but this is a benefit of indoor cycling that builds over time, as you start to feel your entire body begin to tone up, including the muscles that that define (physically and literally) a shredded six-pack.

 10. Enhance Your Mental Strength